 Many companies have made stronger pushes for diversity and inclusion within the past couple of years.
 A majority of these pushes have taken place in other industries, but now the topic has sprung up with job seekers in the manufacturing industry.

 When you're looking for a new role, ensuring that everyone at that company will be valued is a must-have on many skilled professional's lists.
 Organizations that practice diversity and inclusion have been cited for having increased creativity within the workplace.

 Check out this article by McKinsey & Company that shows companies with diverse teams outperform their counterparts.

-If you found this article, you are looking for a manufacturing company that values diversity and inclusion.
-How can you make sure that the company is practicing these things and not using them for recruiting purposes?
+Those that are looking for a manufacturing company that values diversity and inclusion often have the same question: How can you make sure that the company is practicing these things and not using them for recruiting purposes?

 Do Your Research